ros2/ros2_documentation/source/Contact.rst

 Before opening an issue, check if other users have reported similar issues by searching across the ros2 and ament GitHub organizations: `example search query <https://github.com/search?q=user%3Aros2+user%3Aament+turtlesim&type=Issues>`__.

 Next, check `ROS Answers <https://answers.ros.org/>`__ to see if someone else has asked your question or reported your issue.
-And try a general search you may also find results from `ROS Discourse <https://discourse.ros.org/>`__ the  `ros-users mailing list archive <http://lists.ros.org/lurker/list/ros-users.html>`__ and other sites.

 If it has not been reported, feel free to open an issue in the appropriate repository tracker.
 If it's not clear which tracker to use for a particular issue, file it in the `ros2/ros2 repository <https://github.com/ros2/ros2/issues>`__ and we'll have a look at it.

 When filing an issue, please make sure to:

 * Include enough information for another person to understand the issue.
 Describe exactly what you were doing or are trying to do, and exactly what, if anything, went wrong.
 If following a tutorial or online instructions provide a link to the specific instructions.
 * Use a descriptive headline or subject line.
 Bad: "rviz doesn't work".
 Good: "Rviz crashing looking for missing .so after latest apt update"
 * Include information about the exact platform, software, versions, and environment relevant to the problem.
   This includes how you installed the software (from binaries or from source) and which ROS middleware/DDS vendor you are using (if you know it).